 10% of all the world’s carbon emissions stem from the apparel industry.

-The production, manufacture and transport of the garments we buy is killing the planet.
+The production, manufacture, and transport of the garments we buy are killing the planet.

 We can do better and that doesn’t mean compromising on the way we look or the fashion statement that we make.

-Our best sustainable dress brands are all proof of that, check them out, we think you’re going to be impressed.
+Our best sustainable fashion brands are all proof of that, check them out, we think you’re going to be impressed.